Mohamed Hamony

-Mohamed Zine El Âbidine Hamony (محمد زين العابدين حموني; born 5 August 2006) is a Moroccan footballer who plays as a winger for Spanish club Girona B and the Morocco national under-17 football team.
+Mohamed Zine El Âbidine Hamony (محمد زين العابدين حموني; born 5 August 2006) is a Moroccan professional footballer who plays as a winger for Spanish club Girona B.

 Early life

 From Casablanca, Hamony arrived in Rouen, France at the age of eleven years-old.
 He spent two years in Rouen before spending a season at QRM.
 He arrived at Le Havre AC at the age of 13 years-old.

-Career
+Club career

 At Le Havre AC he was part of their U17 team which reached the semi-finals of the French U17 championships.
 He signed a professional contract with the club in May 2023.
 His performances at the 2023 FIFA U-17 World Cup reportedly led to a number of top division clubs across Europa monitoring his play.

 International career

 In April 2023, he was selected to represent Morocco national under-17 football team for the U-17 Africa Cup of Nations in Algeria.
 His side reached the final of the tournament.

 In October 2023, he made his debut for the Morocco U18 side against England U18.
 That month, he was selected for the Morocco U17 squad for the 2023 FIFA U-17 World Cup.
 Hamony won plaudits for his performance for Morocco U17 in Indonesia.
 He was singled out for man of-the match awards as his side reached the latter ends of the tournament.